Jumio/mobile-sdk-ios/docs/integration_guide.md

 [`Jumio.Scan.Step`][jumioScanStep] covers lifecycle events which require action from the customer to continue the process.

-* [`Jumio.Scan.Step`][jumioScanStep] values: `prepare`, `started`, `scanView`, `imageTaken`, `processing`, `confirmationView`, `retry`, `canFinish`, `rejectView`, `addonScanPart`
+* [`Jumio.Scan.Step`][jumioScanStep] values: `prepare`, `started`, `scanView`, `digitalIdentityView`, `thirdPartyVerification`, `imageTaken`, `processing`, `confirmationView`, `retry`, `canFinish`, `rejectView`, `addonScanPart`, `nextPart`.

-`prepare` is only sent if a scan part requires upfront preparation and the customer should be notified (e.g. by displaying a loading screen). [`started`][started] is always sent when a scan part is started.
-If a loading view was triggered before, it can now be dismissed,
+[`prepare`][prepare] is only sent if a scan part requires upfront preparation and the customer should be notified (e.g. by displaying a loading screen).
+[`started`][started] is always sent when a scan part is started.
+If a loading view was triggered before, it can now be dismissed.
+It additionally returns the started [`Jumio.Credential.Part`][jumioCredentialPart] as data object.
 [`imageTaken`][imageTaken] is triggered as soon as the image is taken.
 The camera preview is stopped during that step.
+[`digitalIdentityView`][digitalIdentityView] is only sent if a scan part is digital and is triggered to indicate that the scan part needs a `Jumio.DigitalIdentity.View` attached.
+[`thirdPartyVerification`][thirdPartyVerification] is triggered to indicate that the scan part will switch to a third party's application to continue verification.
+As this might take some time, showing a loading indicator is recommended.

 When background processing is executed, [`Jumio.Scan.Step.processing`][processing] is triggered.

+When a [`multipart`][multipart] scan part is started, an additional [`nextPart`][nextPart] step is sent after [`imageTaken`][imageTaken].
+This signals that another side of the document should be scanned now.
+The step returns the [`Jumio.Credential.Part`][jumioCredentialPart], which should be scanned next, as data object.

-When a confirmation view should be displayed, depending on the outcome either [`Jumio.Scan.Step.confirmationView`][confirmationView] or [`Jumio.Scan.Step.rejectView`][rejectView] is displayed.
-To display the ScanPart in the confirmation or reject view, simply attach the views once the steps are triggered:
+When a confirmation view should be displayed, depending on the outcome either [`Jumio.Scan.Step.confirmationView`][confirmationView] or [`Jumio.Scan.Step.rejectView`][rejectView] is triggered.
+To display the ScanPart in the confirmation or reject view, instantiate a [`Jumio.Confirmation.Handler`][jumioConfirmationHandler] or [`Jumio.Reject.Handler`][jumioRejectHandler], and simply attach the ScanPart to the handler and render the views once the steps are triggered:

 ```
 func onScanStep(_ step: Internal.Scan.Step, data: Any?) {
   switch step {
   case .confirmationView:
     if let scanPart = self.scanPart {
-      confirmationView?.attach(scanPart: scanPart)
+      confirmationHandler?.attach(scanPart: scanPart)
-      delegate?.showConfirmationView()
+      delegate?.showConfirmationViews()
     }
   case .rejectView:
+    // Use the rejectReasons to show the user why the scan was rejected
+    let rejectReasons = data as?
+[Jumio.Credential.Part: Jumio.RejectReason] ?? [:]

     if let scanPart = self.scanPart {
-      rejectView?.attach(scanPart: scanPart)
+      rejectHandler?.attach(scanPart: scanPart)
-      delegate?.showRejectView()
+      delegate?.showRejectViews()
     }
   }
 }

+func showRejectViews() {
+    rejectHandler?.parts.forEach { part in
+        let rejectView = Jumio.Reject.View()
+        rejectHandler?.render(part: part, view: rejectView)
+        delegate?.display(rejectView)
+    }
+}
 ```

-The scan part can be confirmed by calling `scanPart?.confirm()` or the scan can be taken again: Either by calling `scanPart?.retake()` in case the scan attempt was successful, or by calling `scanPart?.rejectRetake()` in case the scan attempt was rejected.
+The scan part can be confirmed by calling `confirmationHandler?.confirm()` or the scan can be taken again: Either by calling `confirmationHandler?.retake()` in case the scan attempt was successful, or by calling `rejectHandler?.retake()` in case the scan attempt was rejected.
 (Bad lighting conditions or glare, image was blurry, etc. ...)

 The retry scan step returns a data object of type [`Jumio.Retry.Reason`][jumioRetryReason].
 On [`retry`][retry], a retry has to be triggered on the credential.
 ```